Rays vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in eight of their past 10 games and won five of those contests.
+- The Rays have played as the favorite in eight of their past 10 games and have gone 4-4 in those contests.

-- In their last 10 games with a total, the Rays and their opponents have failed to hit the over once.
+- In their last 10 games with a total, the Rays and their opponents have combined to hit the over eight times.

-- The Rays have a record of 2-1-0 ATS over their last 10 games.
+- The Rays have won two of their last three games against the spread.

 Rays Betting Records & Stats

-- The Rays have won 35 of the 48 games they were listed as the moneyline favorite this season (72.9%).
+- The Rays have put together a 35-14 record in games they were favored on the moneyline (winning 71.4% of those games).

-- Tampa Bay has played in 12 games as moneyline favorites with odds of -200 or shorter and won them all.
+- Tampa Bay has a 30-7 record (winning 81.1% of its games) when playing as moneyline favorites of -140 or shorter.

-- Based on this contest's moneyline, the Rays have an implied win probability of 66.7%.
+- Based on this matchup's moneyline, the Rays have an implied win probability of 58.3%.

-- Tampa Bay has combined with opponents to hit the over on the total 34 times this season for a 34-19-3 record against the over/under.
+- Tampa Bay has combined with opponents to go over the total 34 times this season for a 34-20-3 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.